abdoolly/antaeus/README.md

 cycle and in case of failure the other backends should know so, that they can run it instead and at anytime only one backend should run the periodic cycle.

-- first thing we should do is make to make database table that stores the next periodic cycle with status **PENDING** and when a backend starts it the status should be changed to **PROCESSING** also storing which backend working on it which forces us to make something like an ID for each of our backends.
+- first thing we should do is to make a database table that stores the next periodic cycle with status **PENDING** and when a backend starts it the status should be changed to **PROCESSING** also storing which backend working on it which forces us to make something like an ID for each of our backends.